RX-00/bu_dingo_d1/README.md

 Next, you need to install the ZED SDK, which is best done by following Stereolab's instructions at this link: https://www.stereolabs.com/docs/installation/linux/ .
 Within the terminal while the ZED SDK is being installed you will want to choose yes whenever the installer asks.

-Now you should be able to compile the packages!
+Now you should be able to compile the packages! \
+If there are additional packages issues, try going to the source and cloning the most updated version in relation to your ROS version.

 ### Dingo Computer